turingschool/curriculum-site/module2/projects/coupon-codes/back_end_requirements.md

 rails runner ActiveRecord::Tasks::DatabaseTasks.load_seed
 rails db:migrate
 ```

 -----

 ## Functionality Overview

 * A Coupon belongs to a Merchant
-* An Invoice optionally belongs to a Coupon.
-An invoice may only have one coupon.
+* An Invoice **optionally** belongs to a Coupon.
+An Invoice may only have **one** coupon.
   * Note: When creating this new association on Invoice, your existing tests will fail unless the association is optional.
 Use [these guides](https://guides.rubyonrails.org/association_basics.html#optional) as a reference.
-  * You are not required to build functionality for a user applying a coupon to an invoice, but can instead use test data, Rails console or seed data to add coupons to existing invoices to verify behavior.
+  * You are **not** required to build functionality for a user applying a Coupon to an Invoice, but can instead use test data, Rails Console or seed data to add Coupons to existing invoices to verify behavior.
 * You should build full CRUD functionality for coupons with criteria/restrictions defined below:
+  * A Merchant can have any number of Coupons in the system.
-   - A merchant can have a maximum of 5 activated coupons in the system at one time.
+  * A Merchant can only have a maximum of 5 activated Coupons in the system at one time.
-   - A merchant cannot delete a coupon, rather they can activate/deactivate them.
+  * A Merchant cannot delete a Coupon, rather they can only activate/deactivate them.
+  * At minimum a Coupon:
+    * Has a name
-   - A Coupon has a name, unique code (e.g. "BOGO50"), and either percent-off or dollar-off value.
-The coupon's code must be unique in the whole database.
+    * Has a unique code (e.g. "BOGO50").
+This code must be unique in the whole database.

-​
+    * Can be either percent-off or dollar-off value.
+Your database table must be able to store both types.

 ## 1) CRUD Endpoints

 Below is the expected JSON response for each request.
 We have also outlined a few examples of Sad Paths you may consider adding in.
 In your project, you should take time to implement at least 2 sad paths total, but you are not limited to the examples we provide.

 <section class="dropdown">
 ### 1. Merchant Coupon Show

 Returns a specific coupon and shows a count of how many times that coupon has been used.